-3.1 Initialization
+4.1 Initialization

-As mentioned above, there are two ways of initializing the particles: using a uniform distribution, or using the local potentials, as suggested in [2].
+As mentioned above, there are two ways of initializing the particles: using a uniform distribution, or using the local potentials, as suggested in Ihler and McAllester (2009).
 However, sampling from the local potentials is not an easy task, as they are defined on a continuous, high dimensional space.
-The original PatchMatch agorithm, optimizing only the unary energy, can be used to find an approximation of these local potentials.
-A benchmark can be seen in figure 3, which shows that PMBP outperforms PBP, with both types of initializations, and that convergence is orders of magnitude faster.
+The original PM algorithm, optimizing only the unary energy, can be used to find an approximation of these local potentials.
+A benchmark can be seen in Fig. 3, which shows that PMBP outperforms MP-PBP, with both types of initializations, and that convergence is orders of magnitude faster.
 Furthermore, we show that resampling using the neighbours is the key step of our algorithm.
-To do so, we run PMBP with MCMC instead of using the PM randomisation mechanism, which in effect replicates PBP, the only difference now being the use of the neighbours for resampling, and we see that although much slower than PMBP, it converges to the same energy.
+To do so, we run PMBP with MCMC instead of using the PM randomisation mechanism, which in effect replicates MP-PBP, the only difference now being the use of the neighbours for resampling, and we see that although much slower than PMBP, it converges to the same energy.